Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 "It didn't get violent, did it?"

-He tried to cover up. "**No!
+He jolted back one step, tried to cover it up, "**No!
 I didn't do anything weird!
 Not a thing!**"

 ![Rex panicking](images/147_rex_panicking.jpg)

 "No...?
 It was more Mythra...
 I was worrying about."
+I hadn't finished speaking and you reaction was so heightened.
+Are you sure you didn't do anything?

 "Oh... right... hahah!"
-Revealed himself before she even finished speaking.
-As he calmed down, sat in front of her, "**I guess... she did throw a thing** or two."
+He tried to cover up whatever he'd accidentally revealed.
+Calming down, he had the courage to pull over a chair and sit down facing her, acknowledging, "**I guess... she did throw a thing** or two."

 She noticed the bump on his forehead.
 "Ugh!
 Oh, no!
 So that was where that came from."
 Pyra bent forward and gently touched his forehead, and he blushed again, eyes on the twin rabbit down there.
 "I'm sorry.
 Did it... hurt a lot?"